Are We Being Watched? Tens of Other Worlds Could Spot the Earth - Slashdot

 "Watch the skies everywhere.
 (Score:2)

 How Many Planets Are There?
-(Score:2)
+(Score:5, Informative)

 Considering that we detect planets that transit the parent star, and that we've detected thousands of them, AND that such an occultation is visible ONLY when the Earth is precisely on the plane of that system's ecliptic